The Citroen C4 Cactus is very comfortable and has a stylish interior, but you may miss the wackier looks of the old model

 If you plan on regularly filling the rear seats and boot – or doing plenty of long journeys – you should consider a diesel engine.
 The BlueHDi model will have no trouble pulling you and four friends up a steep hill and it’s fast enough to keep up with motorway traffic.

 Spend more time driving in town?
 Then, pick a petrol engine instead.
 The mid-range 110hp unit gives the best balance of performance and running costs, but you should avoid the cheaper 82hp version, which simply isn’t quick enough.

 Whichever engine you pick, the Citroen C4 Cactus will be comfortable to drive.
 Other than the most basic Feel Edition, every model comes with a clever suspension system that helps it iron out potholes better than almost any other small car.
 You also get thick glass in the windows and windscreen to help keep down wind noise at speed.

 The car is also pretty relaxing to drive around town.
 Its raised ride height gives you a good view out and the fairly light controls help you fight your way through traffic and squeeze into tight parking spaces without breaking into a sweat.

 Despite what you may think, though, no Cactus comes with the option of four-wheel drive.
 If you do need to take your Citroen C4 Cactus away from Tarmac, consider the optional Grip Control system – an advanced traction control system that comes with all-season tyres and gives the car some degree of ability off-road.

 Pick a top-spec Flair model and you’ll also get all the latest high-tech equipment to keep you safe, including automatic emergency city braking that’ll help stop the car quickly if it senses an obstacle ahead.

 For a more detailed look at the car, read the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, to see what sort of offers are available on the C4 Cactus, look at our deals page.
+Or, to see what sort of offers are available, look at our Citroen C4 Cactus deals page.